reasonml/reasonml.github.io/docs/native.md

 title: Native
 ---

-We currently use the default OCaml workflow to compile to native, although [there's work underway](https://github.com/bsansouci/bsb-native) to bring native compilation support to the BuckleScript builder.
+[Bsb-native](https://github.com/bsansouci/bsb-native) is like our JS-side build tool, but that compiles to native code instead.

-For native package management, we're testing [Esy](https://esy.sh).
+For a dedicated native packager, we're testing [Esy](https://esy.sh).

 > **Note**: Esy doesn't currently work on windows yet; we're working on it.